ucsb/webguide/checklist.md

 ### [Cross-Browser Compatibility](/browsers/)

 * Ensure that your website works in the browsers used by 90% of your visitors
+* Use web analytics tools to analyze traffic statistics for your site

 ### [Favicons and Touch Icons](/favicon-and-touch-icons/)